pinkozz/blog-website/README.md

    npm i
    ```

+4. Create the "blog" PostgreSQL database.

-4. Open index.js and change following lines of code so the configuration matches your actual database settings
+5. Open index.js and change following lines of code so the configuration matches your actual database settings
    ```code
    const db = new pg.Client({
      user: "postgres",